abdaloth/eb-flaskcd/README.md

 # eb-flaskcd
-testing flask continuous development on aws with elastic beanstalk
+testing flask continuous delivery on aws with elastic beanstalk